About Art House America

 As I wandered around the Art House after our meeting, I grabbed an old brochure with a beautiful red “modern/vintage” rendering of the Art House (now the blog’s header) by Harrison Hudson.
 Instantly smitten by the image, my imagination began to build the architecture of this virtual house.
 I kept wandering around the renovated church and soaked in architectural details, Andi’s luscious gardens, the yellow kitchen chairs, arched windows, their grandchildren’s toys, Charlie’s vintage musical gear, bookshelves, colors splashed around their home, and so on.

-Back in Houston, they referred me to a talented graphic designer, Jacob Wick, who patiently and skillfully breathed life into each image I could only paint in words.
+Back in Houston, they referred me to a talented graphic designer, Jacob Wick, who patiently and skillfully breathed life into each image that I could only paint in words.
 As we exchanged e-mails, I realized we were enacting some of the very ideals of Art House America: connecting one artist to another, working together to “cultivate creative community for the common good."

 What I’ve created is a virtual Art House — not just visually, but also in the words and ideas within the topics we will cover.
 Just as the catalytic work of Art House America has grown over the years, this blog will grow too, and we can’t wait to see how it takes shape at its own pace.
-This blog reflects the time and space of real life — mine, Andi’s, Charlie’s lives — but also those of our readers and other writers.
+This blog reflects the time and space of real life — mine, Andi’s, and Charlie’s lives — but also those of our readers and other writers.
 As Rebecca Saylor said, “To mentor and feed those of us who are near in heart and calling, but far away in our places, with our people, living our own unique and beautiful stories.”

 A Little About Me: